Anaheim High School: Beginnings

+Following the arrival of the initial German settlers, they formally request the Los Angeles County superintendent to set up a school in Anaheim, their newly adopted town near the Santa Ana River.

 From 1874 through 1881 James Guinn was the elementary school principal in a temporary building and offered subjects that would lead to a high school diploma.
 The first student to graduate with a high school diploma was in 1880.
 Students at that time had an oral examination as a graduation requirement and the public was invited to come for local entertainment.
 In 1878, Guinn wrote and championed the first school bond in the United States for the construction of the Central School.
 He left Anaheim to become the superintendent of the Los Angeles High School District in 1881.

 High School classes officially started in 1898 on the second floor of the Central School that was located where George Washington Park is now.
 Within three years this facility was outgrown.
 A school bond for $12,500 was raised in 1901 for a school to be built on the south side of Center Street (now called Lincoln Ave) near Citron Street and became Anaheim High School; it was the third high school in Orange County proceeded by Santa Ana and Fullerton High.
 In 1908 Loara and Magnolia Elementary School Districts were sending their students to Anaheim High and the parents wanted some authority in the high school, therefore Anaheim Union High School District was formed.
 In 1910 more space was needed and voters approved a bond in 1911 for $105,000 to buy eleven acres of land at the north east corner of Center Street (Lincoln Ave) and Citron just a half block away.